FrederikBjorn/frederikbjorn.com/content/about/index.md

 Hello.
 My name is Frederik Bjørn.
-I am a sound designer, composer and drummer with an interest for game development and creating, mixing and recording music.
+I am a sound designer, composer and drummer with an interest for podcast and radio, non-linear audio and the development of audio software.

 <h3><em> Contact </em></h3>